RaspAP/raspap-docs/README.md

 Please note that "supported" is not a guarantee.
 If you are able to improve support for your preferred distro, we encourage you to [actively contribute](#get-involved) to the project.

 ## Get involved
-We we welcome all users of RaspAP to contribute to the project.
-This can take the form of [issue reports](https://github.com/billz/raspap-webgui/issues), [discussions](https://github.com/billz/raspap-webgui/discussions), or [pull requests](https://github.com/billz/raspap-webgui/pulls).
+We welcome all users of RaspAP to contribute to the project.
+This can take the form of [issue reports](https://github.com/RaspAP/raspap-webgui/issues), [discussions](https://github.com/RaspAP/raspap-webgui/discussions), or [pull requests](https://github.com/RaspAP/raspap-webgui/pulls).
 Developers can get started by following these steps:

 1. Fork the project in your account and create a new branch: `your-great-feature`.